huspacy/huspacy/README.md

 ## Roadmap

 - Add a NER component using huwikiner / Szeged NER Corpus
+- Benchmarking word vectors available
-- Improve on the parsing pipeline accuracy
+- Improve on the parsing pipeline accuracy by
+   - incorporating better word vectors
+   - fine-tuning the underlying model
+   - gathering more training data
+- Make the package `pip` installable from PyPI